“Oh, the depth of the riches and wisdom and knowledge of God! How inscrutable are his judgments and how unsearchable his ways!” Romans 11:33-36.

 Be the living expression of God’s kindness: kindness in your face, kindness in your eyes, kindness in your smile, kindness in your warm greeting.

-In slums we are the light of God’s kindness to the poor.
+In the slums, we are the light of God’s kindness to the poor.

 To children, to the poor, to all who suffer and are lonely,